SeaBa55/js_password_generator/README.md

 Password_generator_v1.9 - Added function genPassCopy() to allow the user to copy the most curent password to clip board; User is made aware that password has been copied via alert (script.js lines 69-76).

+Password_generator_v2.0 - Added if statement to prevent the user from copying a blank text feild when no password has been generated (script.js lines 72, 80-84).

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.